BrentSeidel/Sim-CPU/src/pdp11/README.md

 (available here)[https://simh.trailing-edge.com/software.html]).
 In addition, RT-11FB  V05.04 F also from the same source is also working.

-There are still some issues with the KT11 MMU as RT-11XM doesn't run yet.
+The KT11 MMU works with the PDP-11/34 and RT-11XM runs.

-The following CPU models are currently recognized by RT-11 (SHOW CONFIG command):
+The following CPU models are currently recognized by RT-11 (SHOW CONFIG) command):
 * PDP-11/04
+* PDP-11/05,10
-* PDP-11/05, 10
+* PDP-11/15,20
-* PDP-11/15, 20
+* PDP-11/34

-PDP-11/34 and PDP-11/35, 40 are currently under development and are planned to be implemented at some point in the future.
+PDP-11/35,40 is currently under development may be implemented at some point in the future.

 The following devices have been implemented enough to work with RT-11 (more work may be needed for other operating systems):